marekq/rss-lambda/readme.md

 -------------------

 - `template.yaml` is the SAM/CloudFormation deployment source.
-- `gitsync-deployment.yaml` contains the production parameters and tags used by CloudFormation Git sync.
+- `deploy/gitsync-deployment.yaml` contains the production parameters and tags used by CloudFormation Git sync.
+Configure this full repository path when connecting the stack; choose the AWS Region in the Git sync stack configuration rather than in this file.
 - `lambda-crawl/` contains the function that discovers feeds and determines the retrieval window.
 - `lambda-getfeed/` contains the function that retrieves and stores individual feed entries.
 - `lambda-pagecount/` contains the manually invoked counter-refresh function.